jhiltonjones/UAVFireProject/README.md

 # MIND6003 UAV Fire Program
-This code was designed for the University of Southampton's module 'MINDS 6003', it is used to set a foundational idea of how the XPRIZE Wildfire challenge can be solved with a broader functionality of optimising fire suppression.
-This code has three sections: Clustering, Detection and the Practice Arena.
+This code was designed for the University of Southampton's module 'MIND6003', it is used to set a foundational idea of how the XPRIZE Wildfire challenge can be solved with a broader functionality of optimising fire suppression.
+This code has three sections: Clustering, Detection and the Practice Tool Arena.
 To run this code please ensure that requirements.txt, ELMFIRE<sup>[1]</sup> and SimFire<sup>[2]</sup> has been properly installed with the environment correctly set up.
-Please refer to the proper documentation for each of fire modelling software (https://elmfire.io/) and (https://mitrefireline.github.io/simfire/).
+Please refer to the proper documentation for each of fire modelling softwares (https://elmfire.io/) and (https://mitrefireline.github.io/simfire/).
-When ELMFIRE<sup>[1]</sup> and SimFire has been installed our code can be run from the terminal using:
+When ELMFIRE<sup>[1]</sup> and SimFire<sup>[2]</sup> has been installed our code can be run from the terminal using:

 ```bash
 python app.py